Hunsrück: Prehistory

 Finds such as stone axes indicate that the Hunsrück has been settled since the New Stone Age.
 Older discoveries, which prove that the area was either settled or crossed during the Old Stone Age, are rare.
 Middle Palaeolithic (ca. 200,000–400,000 B.C.) surface finds from Weiler bei Bingen are an exception.
 By contrast the Gravettian (ca. 30,000–20,000 B.C.) sites in Heddesheim (in the municipality of Guldental) and Brey (in the municipality of Rhens) are the first settlements in the area around the Hunsrück.
 Other significant sites include the rather more recent Old Stone Age site of Nußbaum near Bad Sobernheim and the encampment of Late Palaeolithic deer hunters in Boppard, which was first discovered in 2001 by the ARRATA Archaeology Society.
 In 2014, Late Palaeolithic rock carvings similar to those from southern France and Spain were found in the Hunsrück.
 They were portraits of animals, especially horses, about 25,000 years old carved into a 1.2 m² slab of slate.

 The oldest witnesses from the New Stone Age are dated to no later than the Middle Neolithic, relics of the so-called Rössen culture (whose sites include Biebernheim and Reckershausen).
 The majority of finds, especially of stone axes date, however, to the Late Neolithic and belong to the Michelsberg culture.
 Up to 2007, numerous oval stone axes were discovered, especially in the Fore-Hunsrück (Morshausen, Beulich and Macken).
 Likewise, finds of flint arrowheads point to a Late Neolithic (inter alia at Bell) and very Late Neolithic (Hirzenach) settlement.
 Other finds from the Bronze Age prove that there was continual settlement (especially documented by graves and grave goods).
 A greater process of settlement took place in the Early Iron Age (Hallstatt period) with the Laufeld culture and in the La Tène period (5th– 1st century B.C.) with the Hunsrück-Eifel culture, which has been linked with the Celts.
-Examples of this culture include the coach grave of Bell, the Waldalgesheim prince's grave, the circular rampart of Otzenhausen, the Pfalzfeld flame column, the upland settlement of Altburg in the Hahnenbach valley and the numerous fields of tumuli.
+Examples of this culture include the coach grave of Bell, the Waldalgesheim prince's grave, the circular rampart of Otzenhausen, the Pfalzfeld obelisk, the upland settlement of Altburg in the Hahnenbach valley and the numerous fields of tumuli.
 At that time, the Hunsrück was the tribal area of the Treveri.

 Roman period

 Between about 50 BC and AD 400 the Romans opened up the Hunsrück by building a dense network of roads.
 The best known relic of this is the Via Ausonia.
-Numerous finds of Roman farms (Villa Rustica), settlements, like the vicus, Belginum, and military structures point to an almost total settlement of the region by the Romans.
+Numerous finds of Roman farms (Villa Rustica), settlements, like the vicus Belginum, and military structures point to an almost total settlement of the region by the Romans.